Search waiting | Matsusada Precision

 Searching...

-The X-ray comparison shows images of four different batteries arranged from left to right: an AA-size manganese battery, an alkaline battery, a nickel-metal hydride (rechargeable) battery, and an 18650-size lithium-ion battery (rechargeable, not commercially available).
+The following X-ray images compare the internal structures of four different batteries.
+Arranged from left to right, the samples include an AA manganese battery, an AA alkaline battery, an AA nickel-metal hydride (NiMH) battery, and an 18650 lithium-ion battery.

 Manganese battery | Matsusada Precision